Kitten FAQ

 Do you sell kittens for breeding?

-Do you use a kitten sales agreement?
+Do you use a kitten sales agreement or contract?

 What age can I collect my kitten at?